Americano and Long Black are two popular Espresso-based coffee drinks.

-Two popular espresso-based coffee drinks are the americano and Long black.
-At first glance, they may seem similar or even taste almost similar, but there are some key differences between the two that can slightly affect the taste and experience of your coffee.
+At first glance, they may seem similar or even taste almost similar, but there’s a little difference between the two that can slightly affect the taste and experience of your coffee.

 Long blacks are made by pouring a double shot of espresso over hot water, while Americanos are made by adding hot water to a double shot of espresso and that’s the only main difference between them.